Cooling off in the scorching summer heat

 The splash park is open seven days a week in the summer from 9 a.m. to 6 p.m., but hours may vary if someone reserves it.

-The splash park was built about three years ago.
-City of Alachua Grants Specialist Diane Morgan said the City hopes to expand the size of the spray park to roughly double the pad and features.
-Morgan is currently preparing a grant application for the 2012/13 year that, if approved, would fund that expansion.
+The splash park was built about four years ago.
+City of Alachua officials hope to expand the size of the spray park to roughly double the pad and features.

 If there is a craving for a pool to jump into, one can be found at the Westside Recreation Center in Gainesville.